Professional Negligence Solicitors

-At DSM Legal based in Cheshire we have a team of experienced legal minds who are highly knowledgeable on the issue of solicitor negligence.
+At DSM Legal Solicitors we have a team of experienced legal minds who are highly knowledgeable on the issue of solicitor negligence.
 We provide an initial free assessment where we sit down and discuss your case.
 That means you can find out where you stand and how to move forward – you’ll get an honest and open appraisal from the start and it’s your choice after that whether you proceed.
-We also operate on a no win no fee basis so you don’t have to worry about finding the money upfront to pay our fees.
+We also operate on a 'no win no fee' basis so you don’t have to worry about finding the money upfront to pay our fees.

 Share this post: